"How To Smoke Meat!"

 You can add various flavours to the smoke by using different types of wood.

-Apple and cherry wood give off this delightful flavour to the meat you are smoking! (they my favourite!)
+Apple and cherry wood give off a delightful sweet flavour to the meat you are smoking!

 Be careful though...some woods can't be used for cooking like pine wood.
-Believe me your steaks will taste like broccoli if the wrong wood is used!
+Believe me your steaks will taste bitter if the wrong wood is used!

-Check out your local barbecue specialist store for great woods to use.
+Check out your local barbecue specialist store for great wood.

 • Beef, veal,and lamb steaks, roasts, 145 °C.